 Character Stats Progression Redesign

-An upcoming side-scrolling looter shooter in which players play as super-soldiers.
+A sci-fi side-scroller looter shooter in which players play as super-soldiers.
 Chimera Custom XG features a stats progression system that allows players to enhance their super-soldier’s health, agility, strength, genetic powers, and more with every level they gain.

 The team felt the legacy system required a redesign that addressed what players wanted to see in-game.